 CMMC, or the Cybersecurity Maturity Model Certification, is an assessment model that the United States' Department of Defense (DoD) has created to protect Controlled Unclassified Information (CUI) across the DoD supply chain.

 Representing a unified security standard, CMMC builds on security controls from NIST SP 800-171 under DFARS.
-This assessment model consists of critical security standards and controls to evaluate and measure an organization's potential for security risk, and scores the CMMC level they fall into, from a level 1 to a level 3 — all the way up to a level 5 secure organization.
+This assessment model consists of critical security standards and controls to evaluate and measure an organization's potential for security risk, and scores the CMMC security level they fall into.

 Everything You Need to Know About CMMC